7DBW13/Micro-Maya-Mesh-Editor/README.md

 ![](img/represent.png)

-A mesh editor based on half-edge structure, assembled with Maya-like features like triangulation, edge spiltting, Catmull-Clark subdivision with sharp edges/vertices, and skeleton control with skin deformation.
+A mesh editor based on half-edge structure, assembled with Maya-like features like triangulation, edge splitting, Catmull-Clark subdivision with sharp edges/vertices, and skeleton control with skin deformation.

 ## Half-Edge Data Structure